GIF: History

+In 2016, the Internet Archive released a searchable library of GIFs from their GeoCities archive.

 Terminology

 As a noun, the word GIF is found in the newer editions of many dictionaries.
 In 2012, the American wing of the Oxford University Press recognized GIF as a verb as well, meaning "to create a GIF file", as in "GIFing was the perfect medium for sharing scenes from the Summer Olympics".
 The press's lexicographers voted it their word of the year, saying that GIFs have evolved into "a tool with serious applications including research and journalism".

 Pronunciation

 The pronunciation of the first letter of GIF has been disputed since the 1990s.
 The most common pronunciations in English are /dʒɪf/ (with a soft g as in gin) and /gɪf/ (with a hard g as in gift), differing in the phoneme represented by the letter G. The creators of the format pronounced the acronym GIF as /dʒɪf/, with a soft g, with Wilhite stating that he intended for the pronunciation to deliberately echo the American peanut butter brand Jif, and CompuServe employees would often quip "choosy developers choose GIF", a spoof of Jif's television commercials.
 However, the word is widely pronounced as /ɡɪf/, with a hard g, and polls have generally shown that this hard g pronunciation is more prevalent.

 Dictionary.com cites both pronunciations, indicating /dʒɪf/ as the primary pronunciation, while Cambridge Dictionary of American English offers only the hard-g pronunciation.
 Merriam-Webster's Collegiate Dictionary and Oxford Dictionaries cite both pronunciations, but place the hard g first: /gɪf, dʒɪf/.
 The New Oxford American Dictionary gave only /dʒɪf/ in its second edition but updated it to /dʒɪf, gɪf/ in the third edition.

 The disagreement over the pronunciation has led to heated Internet debate.
 On the occasion of receiving a lifetime achievement award at the 2013 Webby Awards ceremony, Wilhite publicly rejected the hard-g pronunciation; his speech led to more than 17,000 posts on Twitter and dozens of news articles.
 The White House and the TV program Jeopardy! also entered the debate in 2013.
 In February 2020, The J.M.
 Smucker Company, the owners of the Jif brand, partnered with the animated image database and search engine Giphy to release a limited-edition "Jif vs. GIF" (hashtagged as #JIFvsGIF) jar of peanut butter that had a label humorously declaring the soft-g pronunciation to refer exclusively to the peanut butter, and GIF to be exclusively pronounced with the hard-g pronunciation.